 Search and retrieval capabilities

 Powerful search functionality is a hallmark of DAM systems.
-Users can search for assets based on metadata, keywords, custom fields, or even visual recognition, significantly reducing the time spent locating specific assets.
+Users can quickly locate assets based on a variety of search criteria, including metadata, keywords, custom fields, and even cutting-edge visual recognition technology.

 AI for enhanced tagging